 5.7 The role of External Examiners at Examination Boards

-1. Each academic department/Institute shall establish a final Examining Board or Boards to consider results and make recommendations on candidates pursuing schemes leading to the award of undergraduate and taught postgraduate qualifications.
+1. Each academic department shall establish a final Examining Board or Boards to consider results and make recommendations on candidates pursuing schemes leading to the award of undergraduate and taught postgraduate qualifications.

-2. For each departmental Examining/Institute Board there shall be:
+2. For each Departmental Examining Board there shall be:

-(i) A Chair who will be a senior member of staff of the relevant Department or Institute, nominated by the Institute Director.
+(i) A Chair who will be a senior member of staff of the relevant Department, nominated by the Head of Department.